Section Three: Student Services, Health, and Safety

 - Parking at all Ashford University properties requires a permit.
 Vehicles which have not been registered and permitted are subject to citation and removal from Ashford property.

-- The Speech and Hearing Center is NOT allocated parking for any Ashford University employee or student.
+- Access and Wellness parking is NOT allocated parking for any Ashford University employee or student.

-- In order to park in any Ashford University parking lot, students, faculty, staff, and employees of the University’s full-time contractors, including AmeriServe, PerMar Security, and UGL, are required to register their vehicle(s) through the online “IPARQ” system.
+- In order to park in any Ashford University parking lot, students, faculty, staff, and employees of the University’s full-time contractors, including AmeriServe, and G4S Security are required to register their vehicle(s) through the online “IPARQ” system.
 When driving into the parking lots, DO NOT drive around the gate.
 Any individual who drives around the gate is subject to a $25 citation.
-If the individual’s ID is not working for any reason, he or she should park the car in the visitor lot and call security.
-The Campus Security Manager can determine why an individual’s ID is no longer working.
+If the individual’s ID is not working for any reason, he or she should park the car in the visitor lot and call Public Safety.
+The Director of Campus Security and Safety can determine why an individual’s ID is no longer working.

 - The parking spaces along Springdale Drive are open spaces and do not require a permit.
 However, city ordinances do apply and include the following: “When any vehicle is left parked for a continuous period of 24 hours or more on any street or 48 hours or more in any municipal parking lot; in order for any vehicle to be exempt from the provisions set forth in this division, the vehicle must move at least 25 feet under its own power.”